New Covid mutation BA.2.86 found in UK as fears grow of surge in cases

 The variant is a highly mutated lineage of the virus that causes Covid-19.

-Luke Blagdon Snell, a clinicial research fellow at Kings College London, said the patient at Guy’s and St Thomas’ in London had first shown symptoms five days ago.
+Luke Blagdon Snell, a clinicial research fellow at Kings College London, said the patient at Guy’s and St Thomas’ in London had first shown symptoms five days ago, and had acquired the infection “locally”.

+Kristian G Andersen, an immunologist and infectious diseases expert, said the lineage had all the hallmarks of something that could take off, but added: “Our immunity landscape is now complex, so it’s too early to say it will.”

 Dr S. Wesley Long, medical director of diagnostic microbiology at Houston Methodist, a flagship Texan hospital, said it remained to be seen whether BA.2.86 would be able to out-compete other strains of the virus or have any advantage in escaping immune responses from prior infection or vaccination.